Voice Recording for Beginners

 Studio quality you will only get in a recording studio, but a decent quality that will suffice for many purposes can be had for relatively little money.
 Microphone and recording device have to match, which unfortunately is not trivial.

-Currently (June 2019) you can get a “broadcast-grade” Rode Smartlav+ lavalier microphone for about $60 (Amazon US), which is a great choice if your recording device can supply the power that it needs (most hand-held devices do, computers usually don’t).
-A battery-powered (and thus widely compatible) Audio-Technica ATR-3350IS lavalier microphone costs about $30 (I’ve used both and found the Rode to be better, but the Audio-Technica isn't that bad, either).
-For $15 you can get a Movo PM10 lavalier mic, which has some good user reviews.
-A Tascam DR-05X audio recorder, for instance, costs about $120 — it looks good, but I haven’t tested it.
-Other decent recorders — you don’t need the latest models — can be had for less than $100, more expensive ones cost up to $200.
+Currently (February 2020) you can get a “broadcast-grade” Rode Smartlav+ lavalier microphone for about $60 (Amazon US), which is a great choice if your recording device can supply the power that it needs (most hand-held devices do, computers usually don’t).
+For only $15 you can get a Movo PM10 lavalier mic, which has some good user reviews.
+A Tascam DR-05X audio recorder, for instance, costs about $90 — it looks good, but I haven’t tested it.
+Other recorders, for instance by Tascam, Zoom or Roland, can be had for anything from $100 to $200 and more.

-You can find good USB microphones (for instance by Blue or Rode) in the price range of $100 to $200.
+You can find good USB microphones from $100 upwards — my favorite is the Rode NT USB for $ 170.
 If not included, you’ll also need a microphone stand, a shock mount, and a pop filter.
 If you use that with a fan-less mobile computer, you have a perfect little portable recording studio.

-And there also is a large choice of condenser microphones with XLR connectors, from really cheap to quite expensive, which usually need a power supply or a mixing console to work, and there are dynamic microphones which do not, but also mostly come with XLR.
-There are XLR to 3.5mm adapters, which may or may not work with a particular microphone/recorder combination.
+There is a large choice of condenser microphones with XLR connectors, from really cheap to quite expensive, which need a power supply or a mixing console to work, and there are dynamic microphones which do not, but also mostly come with XLR.
+There are all kinds of microphones, adapters, interfaces and recording devices which may, or may not, work together.
 Just do a little research before you buy, and I’m sure you’ll find something that suits you, for an acceptable price.

 5. How to Record